SimonDarksideJ/SimonDarksideJ.github.io/_posts/2006-12-13-hack-1-looking-back-looking-forward.markdown

 **Get Confident**

-If your unsure of a way to do something, research first, make a plan of action and then execute, sandbox stuff outside you project if need be to test things and move on.
+If you're unsure of a way to do something, research first, make a plan of action and then execute, sandbox stuff outside you project if need be to test things and move on.

 In the last two weeks I got cleaner more efficient and coded better.